Equivariant cohomology, deformations and central extension of Hom Lie triple systems: Introduction

 The idea of formal 1-parameter deformation equipped with a group action was introduced in \cite{gmrb} for associative algebras to give what is known as equivariant deformation. \cite{RBY-NB-RB} studies equivariant formal deformation of Lie triple system.

 In this paper, we consider the notions of deformation cohomolgy, central extensions and formal deformation theory of Hom Lie triple system in the equivariant context.
 The scheme of the paper is as follows: Section 2 recalls the definition and related concepts of Hom Lie triple system.
 In Section 3, group actions and equivariant cohomolgy for Hom Lie triple system is studied.
 In Section 4, the concept of equivariant central extensions of Hom Lie triple system is introduced.
 In this section we prove the existence of a one to one correspondence between equivalent classes of equivariant central extensions and the third equivariant cohomology group.
 Section 5 introduces equivariant deformation of Hom Lie triple system.
 We show that obstructions to equivariant deformation are equivariant cocycles.
-Finally in Section 5, equivalence of deformations and rigidity of Hom Lie triple system are studied in the equivariant context.
+In Section 6, equivalence of deformations and rigidity of Hom Lie triple system are studied in the equivariant context.
+Finally in Section \ref{HLTSE}, we discuss an example of equivariant deformation of Hom-Lts.